-On February 1, the Federal Reserve (Fed) made its first federal funds rate hike of the year (and eighth since March 2022) with a 0.25% increase, bringing the target range to 4.5%-4.75%, the highest since October 2007.
-And despite signs that the interest rate increases are starting to help ease the rate of inflation, Fed chairman Powell took a hawkish stance stating that there still may be a need for “ongoing increases in the target range” and should remain elevated throughout 2023.
-All in an effort to try and slow down the economy and lower inflation.1
+There have been many fluctuating M&A forecasts in 2023 since the beginning of the year.
+On February 1, the Federal Reserve (Fed) made its first federal fund rate hike of the year (and eighth since March 2022) with a 0.25% increase, bringing the target range to 4.5%-4.75%, the highest since October 2007.
+And despite signs that the interest rate increases are starting to help ease the inflation rate, Fed chairman Powell took a hawkish stance, stating that there still may be a need for “ongoing increases in the target range” and should remain elevated throughout 2023.
+All to try and slow down the economy and lower inflation.1

-As January rolled past, year-end merger and acquisition (M&A) deal data for 2022 continues to roll in.
-The current count shows that 2022 delivered a total of 748 insurance brokerage transactions and became the second highest year on record.4 This total deal count represents a 18.9% decrease from 2021, but a Compound Annual Growth Rate (CAGR) of 6.6% since 2018.
+As January rolled, year-end merger and acquisition (M&A) deal data for 2022 continued to roll in.
+The current count shows that 2022 delivered 748 insurance brokerage transactions and became the second-highest year on record.4 This total deal count represents an 18.9% decrease from 2021 but a Compound Annual Growth Rate (CAGR) of 6.6% since 2018.

-For 2022, private capital-backed buyers accounted for 552 of the 748 transactions (73.7%), as they continued expanding their presence in the marketplace.
+For 2022, private capital-backed buyers accounted for 552 of the 748 transactions (73.7%) as they continued expanding their market presence.
 Total deals by these buyers have increased at a CAGR of 12.5% since 2018.

 Independent agencies accounted for 97 deals (13.0%) of the total deal count.
-This portion of the total announced transactions is consistent with 2021, yet an overall decline since prior years.
+This portion of the total announced transactions is consistent with 2021, yet there has been an overall decline since prior years.
 From 2015-2020, Independent firms completed 23.2% of deals on average.

 The top three most active U.S. buyers in 2022 were Acrisure LLC, Hub International Limited, and Peter C. Foy & Associates Insurance Services, Inc. Their combined transactions (144) represented 19.2% of the 748 total transactions.
-The top 10 most active buyers completed 365 of the 748 announced transactions (48.7% of total).
+The top 10 most active buyers completed 365 of the 748 announced transactions (48.7%).

 2023 M&A outlook

 2023 has gotten off to a slow M&A start – similar to the previous two years.
-There have been 30 total announced transactions in January, which is on pace with the number of deals at this time last year.
-As the year progresses, it is anticipated that there will be a substantial number of deals that are announced retroactively.
+There have been 30 total announced transactions in January, which is on pace with the number of deals last year.
+As the year progresses, it is anticipated that a substantial number of deals will be announced retroactively.

 However, coming off a year like 2022, which saw the insurance brokerage industry overcome economic challenges and still deliver a strong year for growth and dealmaking – 2023 has an optimistic feel.
 The large public brokers are all projecting premium increases and high single- to double-digit organic growth in 2023.
 Arthur J. Gallagher & Co’s CEO, Pat Gallagher stated during the firm’s Q4 2022 earnings call that “the full year 2023 organic [growth] should be pushing 10% and adjusted EBITDAC margins should be around 19%.”5

-While there are still some buyers sitting on the sidelines, for various reasons, including the rising cost of debt, there are still plenty of well capitalized buyers who are very active in the M&A market.
-The only difference is they are going to be slightly more selective in their targets and how they view valuations.
+While some buyers are still sitting on the sidelines, for various reasons, including the rising cost of debt, plenty of well-capitalized buyers are very active in the M&A market.
+The only difference is they will be slightly more selective in their targets and how they view valuations.

 We remain cautiously optimistic but believe it’s going to be another strong M&A year, with plenty of demand from plenty of buyers, despite the specter of a possible recession and continued economic challenges.

-If you have questions about Today’s ViewPoint or would like to learn more about M&A activity for insurance agents and brokers, please email or call Phil Trem, President – Financial Advisory, at 440.392.6547.
+If you have questions about Today’s ViewPoint or want to learn more about M&A activity for insurance agents and brokers, insurance market intelligence, or insurance aggregation, please email or call Phil Trem, President – Financial Advisory, at 440.392.6547.